 Along with communities nationwide that honor the man and his message, Columbus and the surrounding area also offer many events and activities for this holiday.
 Many locals and visitors throughout the community work to make it a day "on" and not a day off by participating in projects that directly impact the Central Ohio area.

-If you're planning to visit Columbus during this annual holiday, be sure to check out some of the events happening in the area and learn more about this historic figure and his impact on life in Ohio in 2018.
+If you're planning to visit Columbus during this annual holiday, be sure to check out some of the events happening in the area and learn more about this historic figure and his impact on life in Ohio.

-The 33rd Annual Dr. Martin Luther King Breakfast was celebrated on Monday, January 15, 2018, and featured keynote speaker Judge Glenda Hatchett, an expert on juvenile and social issues and the star of "Judge Hatchett."
-The event took place at the Greater Columbus Convention Center's Battelle Grand room in Columbus, with doors opening at 7 a.m. and the program lasting from 7:30 to 10.
+The 34th Annual Dr. Martin Luther King Breakfast will be celebrated on Monday, January 21, 2019, and will feature keynote speaker John B. King, Jr., the former Secretary of Education for President Barack Obama.
+The event will take place at the Greater Columbus Convention Center in Columbus, with doors opening at 7 a.m. and the program lasting from 7:30 to 10 a.m.

 Each year, the annual Martin Luther King Day March begins at East High School at 4:45 p.m.
 Participants of the march are encouraged to wear warm clothing and bring banners representative of their school, organization, or city department.
 Music will be provided along the march and donated hot drinks and cookies will be available prior to the march.

-The city of Worthington hosts an annual celebration in honor of Dr. King's legacy, and in 2018 the event featured musical performances including youth and adult Capriccio choirs.
-The event also includes a living history performance by Anthony Gibbs and a late luncheon at the Worthington United Methodist Church at 11 a.m.
+The city of Worthington hosts an annual celebration in honor of Dr. King's legacy, and in 2019 the event will feature musical performances and a community lunch.

 This annual community service event planned by the Ohio Union's ServeCorps takes place on MLK Day each January.
 There is no pre-registration and registration is on a first-come-first-serve basis.
 Groups are encouraged to attend but are encouraged to stay together in the line.